gvwilson/thirdbit/src/fiction/santas/index.md

 </section>
 <section markdown="1">

-## A Door Opens
+## Guests Arrive

 Finner had never actually been in Gran-Granna's house before, but he'd heard stories.
 A richly-patterned carpet in the hall that looked like it might once have been able to fly: check.
-A set of coathooks with gargoyle faces: check.[^gargoyles] A sitting room filled with a riot of greenery and a mis-matched pair of overstuffed chairs: check.
+A set of coathooks with gargoyle faces: check.
+A sitting room filled with a riot of greenery and a mis-matched pair of overstuffed chairs: check.
 Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren, neighbors, friends, enemies,[^enemies-dates] and the grateful, if somewhat perplexed, crew of a submarine: check.

-[^gargoyles]: Which were actually just pieces of wood carved to look like gargoyle faces.
-It wouldn't be necessary to clarify this for most people.
+A photograph of two middle-aged women in red-and-white coats holding hands that Finner realized must have been the inspiration for the statue of Gran-Granna Tumbly and her wife: check.

 [^enemies-dates]: Some of which had dates and locations written on them in neat, smug lettering.